ShixingWang/computationalphysics_N2013301020050/Exercises/Exercise2.md

 > Bundle 'ron89/thesaurus_query.vim '

-And run VIM in the terminal, in the general mode, input `:PlugInstall`
+And run VIM in the terminal, in the general mode, input `:BundleInstall`

 And everything _should_ be ready.